pelican-plugins/fediverse/README.md

 A Pelican plugin to publish content on the Fediverse

-!warning!
-Under development.
+:warning: Under development.
 Presently only Mastodon is supported.
 DEVELOPERS NEEDED!

 Hacked from [Pelican-tweet](https://github.com/mpaglia0/Pelican-tweet).